 The definition of ‘wealthy’ varies.
-But generally, HNWIs are hard-working millionaires–investors and entrepreneurs like you who have over US$1 million in wealth are considered high net worth individuals (HNWIs).
+But generally, high-net-worth individuals (HNWIs) are hard-working millionaires, investors, and entrepreneurs, who have over $1 million in wealth.

-These are the citizens who can afford to get out and move to a new country when there are significant shifts, like a pandemic.
-But, unfortunately, the HNWIs are also the most vulnerable when there are changes to tax rates.
+These are the people who can afford to get out and move to a new country when there are major shifts, like a pandemic or a monetary crisis.
+The HNWIs are also the most vulnerable when there are changes to tax rates.

-Wealth migration is a tool that the world’s wealthiest people: investors, and entrepreneurs like you use to protect themselves so they can pursue financial and personal freedom.
+Wealth migration is a tool that rich investors and entrepreneurs use to protect themselves so they can pursue financial and personal freedom.

-During covid, wealthy people who failed to get a second residence and second citizenship remained stuck in their countries without access to a backdoor.
-And what is worse, they are at risk of changing tax schemes that most governments are imposing to pay off pandemic-related debts, with no liberal tax deductions.
+During the pandemic, rich people who failed to get a second residence or citizenship remained stuck in their countries without access to a backdoor.
+And by doing so, they put themselves at risk of changing tax schemes that most governments imposed to pay off pandemic-related debts.

-Most millionaires globally, especially those from developing countries, look to more developed countries like the USA, Canada, and the UK to settle.
+Most millionaires globally, especially those coming from developing countries, look to more developed countries like the US, Canada, and the UK to settle.
 Historically, these countries offer better wealth growth opportunities and personal security with low crime rates.

 But in recent years, the shift in millionaire migration shows a new world wealth hub crown.

-HNWI migrants now have renewed interest in residence by investment programs in Europe and some of the world’s fastest-growing markets.
+HNWI migrants now have renewed interest in residence by investment programs in Asia, Europe, and in some of the world’s fastest-growing markets.

 These jurisdictions draw HNWIs because of a robust economy, competitive tax rates, and offshore opportunities.
-In addition, some developing countries have great natural diversity that adds to their appeal for where wealthy people can escape to.
+To add to their appeal, some developing countries have great natural diversity that wealthy people can escape to.

-Here are Nomad Capitalist’s top ten countries that wealthy people immigrated to based on the most significant net inflows percentage increase.
+Here are Nomad Capitalist’s top countries that wealthy people immigrated to based on the largest net inflows percentage increase.

-UAE has become a favorite for investors to relocate because of its competitive tax rates.
+The UAE has become a favorite for the world’s wealthy to relocate because of its competitive tax rates.
 This makes it ideal for wealthy investors and entrepreneurs like you to diversify portfolios.

-Another reason for the millionaire migration to the UAE is its golden visa program launched in 2019.
-The visa is valid for ten years and has been a magnet for foreign investors and talents.
+Another reason for the millionaire migration to the UAE is its golden visa program.
+The visa is valid for five to ten years and has been a magnet for foreign investors and talents.
 It also attracts the most wealthy people from Russia, India, Africa, and other Middle East countries looking for second citizenship.

 As a well-developed nation, the lifestyle in UAE is very posh.
-The country is brimming with its high-end designer brands, luxurious properties, world-class shopping malls, and state-of-the-art recreational facilities.
-In addition, there are excellent international schools as well if you wish to migrate with your family.
+The country is brimming with high-end designer brands, luxurious properties, world-class shopping malls, and state-of-the-art recreational facilities.
+There are excellent international schools as well if you wish to migrate with your family.

 Greece is another favorite for migrating millionaires.
-The preferred EU country among wealthy migrants, Greece, has seen steadily rising numbers with a projected three percent increase in the inflow of rich people this year.
+The preferred EU country among wealthy migrants, Greece, has seen a steadily rising inflow of rich people.

-Many high- and ultra-high net worth individuals gain access via the Golden Visa program.
+Many high-net-worth and ultra-high-net-worth individuals gain access to Greece via the Golden Visa program.
 The Greek Golden Visa program was introduced in 2013 and offered the lowest investment requirement for Europe.
-A minimum investment of €250,000 can already get you a real property investment and residence in Europe valid for five years.
+A minimum investment of €250,000 can get you a real property investment and residence in Greece.
 Furthermore, Greek residency by investment validity is renewable as long as you hold the required minimum investment.
 Moreover, the Greek Golden Visa program can be your path to a second citizenship.

 One of Europe’s great success stories regarding investment visas, Greece continues to gain popularity among millionaire Chinese and Israeli citizens.

-Introduced in May 2019, the B/5 investment visa is a reciprocity agreement between the two countries.
-The B/5 visa will allow US citizens to have Israeli legal residency if they make a substantial investment that will contribute to the economy and employ Israelis.
-Furthermore, the agreement has provisions for the investor to bring their spouse and minor children to live in Israel under the B/52 and B53 visas, respectively.
+Introduced in May 2019, the B-5 investment visa is a reciprocity agreement between the two countries.
+This will allow US citizens to have Israeli legal residency if they make a substantial investment that will contribute to the economy and employ Israelis.
+Furthermore, the agreement has provisions for the investor to bring their spouse and minor children to live in Israel under the B-52 and B-53 visas, respectively.
 This is great news for foreigners wishing to immigrate to Israel but does not qualify for Aliyah.

-Portugal is one of our Team’s favorite destinations in the EU.
-And we project a two percent increase in the net inflow of rich people by 2022.
+Portugal is one of our favorite destinations in the EU.

 Portugal is one of the best places to live if you’re rich.
 And it has effectively attracted foreign investment to its shores through its golden visa program.